 When a person becomes unable to work due to a severe physical and/or mental impairment, she may be eligible for Social Security disability insurance and/or supplemental security income.
 Often, the process is confusing and overwhelming.
 We assist claimants with all levels of the process including the initial application.
 If you need assistance with an appeal, please call the Peña & Bromberg, PLLC.
 You do not pay a fee unless we win the case.
-The fee is limited by law to 25% of your back pay up to $6,000.00.
+Our agreement calls for attorney’s fee to be 25% of past-due benefits paid from a claimant’s backpay, including any benefits paid to your family, up to $7,200 as of 11/30/2022.
+If a case goes to the Appeals Council, or US District Court, then the fee is 25% of past-due benefits for which we will have to file a fee petition either to the administrative law judge, or to the US District Court – the regulations do not impose a cap other than the 25% of the past-due benefits.
 If the Social Security Administration has denied your claim, call us right away!

 Today, more and more Americans are unable to work and earn a living due to illnesses and injuries.
 Not only is this a traumatic experience both physically and emotionally, many disabled individuals are left wondering how they will provide for themselves and their families.
 That’s the bad news.

 The good news is that the Social Security Administration (SSA) offers two different benefit programs that provide assistance to the disabled – Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 Nonetheless, navigating the vast federal bureaucracy can be complicated and the majority of initial claims are denied.
 For this reason, it is crucial to have an experienced disability benefits attorney by your side.